vapoursynth/bestsource/README.md

     3 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files in the absolute path in *cachepath* with track number and index extension appended
     4 = Always try to read and write index to disk and store index files in the absolute path in *cachepath* with track number and index extension appended

 *cachepath*: The path where cache files are written.
 Note that the actual index files are written into subdirectories using based on the source location.
-Defaults to %LOCALAPPDATA% on Windows and ~/bsindex elsewhere.
+Defaults to %LOCALAPPDATA% on Windows and ~/bsindex elsewhere in mode 1 and 2.
+For mode 3 and 4 it defaults to *source*.

 *cachesize*: Maximum internal cache size in MB.